-

 Saudades for the Azores

-Francesca Gallo, Los Alamos National Laboratory Francesca Gallo, an atmospheric scientist at Los Alamos National Laboratory, sent in this post.
+Francesca Gallo, an atmospheric scientist at Los Alamos National Laboratory, sent in this post.
 I first arrived in the Azores on a foggy, wintery January day.
 I remember only clouds and cows everywhere.
 “It’s just for six months, not a day more than that,” I thought.
-Almost seven years…
+Almost seven years later, when I left the Azores…

 -